Semantic Search: How to Write Content That Anticipates Searchers’ Needs

 Content creators should see this as a blessing rather than a curse.
 It removes the barriers of keyword research and the artificial constraints that come with it.
 It allows the writer to focus on the actual content.

 A few tips to keep in mind to improve your ranking:

 - Pay attention to the site’s meta-data and places where keywords still count, like the page title; use your most relevant keywords in those areas.

 - Include relevant images in your content.
 Not only do they break up the information visually, but image searches approach content discovery differently than text searches; including images increases your chances of being discovered online.

 - When considering a topic, write questions that you imagine a searcher would have about the topic; use those questions as subheadings and use the text in each section to answer the question.

 - Aim to answer questions as succinctly as possible at first, expanding on them in more detail in subsequent paragraphs.
-Not only does this make the information easier to skim, it boosts your odds of having your content appear in a Google answer box when a relevant search query is made.
+This makes the information easier to skim.
+It also boosts the odds of your content appearing in a Google answer box.

 - Instead of focusing only on including variations of keywords and their synonyms, think more about writing naturally and accurately.
 Trust that Google will recognize the meaning of your words.

 - Bear in mind that searches made on mobile devices are highly localized, so including regional information for local businesses is still necessary.
 If your Chinese restaurant is in Houston, you want to be sure to say that clearly in your text.